WeTransfer/eslint-config-wetransfer/README.md

 # WeTransfer ESLint Config
 This package provides WeTransfer's base `.eslintrc` as an extensible shared config.
+We also provide some React rules as a separate configuration.
 It is eslint@4+-compatible and maintained by the friendly folks at WeTransfer.

 ## Installation
-1. Install this config package and ESLint: `$ npm install --save-dev eslint @wetransfer/eslint-config-wetransfer`
+1. Install this config package and ESLint: `$ npm install --save-dev eslint @wetransfer/eslint-config-wetransfer`.
-2. Add `"extends": "@wetransfer/wetransfer"` to your `.eslintrc`
+2. Add `"extends": "@wetransfer/wetransfer"` to your `.eslintrc`.
+3. Add `"extends": "@wetransfer/wetransfer/react"` to your `.eslintrc` if you want to make use of our React specific rules.

 ## Which rules do we define?
 Please take a look to the source code of [index.js](https://github.com/WeTransfer/eslint-config-wetransfer/blob/master/index.js), which lists every ESLint rule provided by this configuration.